microsoft/vcpkg-tool/docs/vcpkg_tool_release_process.md

 1. Go to the root of the VS repo and run `init.cmd -CoreXTProfileName VSPartners`
 1. Submit this as a change to the VS repo.
 Example: https://devdiv.visualstudio.com/DefaultCollection/DevDiv/_git/VS/pullrequest/498110
    Don't forget to attach the work item number from the previous step.
 1. Smoke test the copy of vcpkg inserted into VS. See smoke test steps below.
+The prototype copy is at "CloudBuild - PR -> Extensions\VS Enterprise\Release Channel" as of 2023-10-19 but this UI changes frequently.
 1. (After all tests have passed, at the same time) Merge all 3 PRs, and change the github release in vcpkg-tool from "prerelease" to "release".
 (This automatically updates the aka.ms links)
+1. Mark any `requires:vcpkg-tool-release` issues as fixed by the tool release.

 # Release Data Flow